-The sight of greasy tacos al pastor, the sound of shaking margaritas, and the feel of reverberating Latin beats take root in New Orleans once more for the celebration of Cinco de Mayo.
+The sight of greasy tacos al pastor, the sound of shaking margaritas, and the feel of reverberating Latin beats take root in New Orleans once more for Cinco de Mayo celebrations.

-The holiday, which stems from the Mexican victory against the French during the Battle of Puebla on May 5, 1862, is now an excuse for a fiesta in the U.S. (though in Mexico, it is actually a minor holiday) as well as a showing of solidarity with our Southern compadres.
+The holiday, which commemorates the Mexican victory against the French during the Battle of Puebla on May 5, 1862, is now an excuse for a fiesta in the U.S., (Although in Mexico, it is actually a minor holiday) as well as a showing of solidarity with our Southern compadres.

 Though vastly different from Mexico, New Orleans shares a Spanish colonial past.

 Local Mexican restaurants will commemorate the occasion with specials, drinks, and music around the city.
-Read on for our cinco top picks.
+Read on for our Cinco de Mayo top picks.